raspberrypilearning/tree-life-simulator/en/step_3.md

 --- /task ---

-Your new variable is visible on the stage.
+Your new variable is visible on the Stage.
 Create a slider to control the speed in your simulation.

 --- task ---

-On the stage, right-click on the tree management variable, and a menu will appear.
+On the Stage, right-click on the tree management variable, and a menu will appear.

 Select **slider** in the menu.